michi-gato/libraryblorg/snguyen_cv.md

-Greetings, you've found Sarah Nguyen.
+Greetings, you've found Sarah Nguyễn.
 Here are the information-related activities I've experienced throughout my life that lead me to where I am today.

 # CURRENTLY

 ### Pre-Doctoral Research Associate for the University of Washington iSchool
-June 2020-Present
+June 2020—Present
-* Conduct and write literature review on the landscape of open source hardware and instrumentation from the information science perspective for the BITS Lab, under Nic Weber.
+* Conduct and write literature review on the landscape of open source hardware and instrumentation from the information science perspective, and conduct qualitative and scientometric methods on humanitarian scholarship for [Privacy Encodings of Sensitive Data](https://pesdata.github.io/), funded by the Alfred P. Sloan Foundation.
+Supervised by Nic Weber.
 * Outline and scope potential areas of research and prepare research project proposal, according to found gaps
-* Qualitative research, analysis, and findings for the Center for an Informed Public [NSF COVID-19 Rapid Response Research (RAPID) program](https://www.cip.uw.edu/2020/06/01/national-science-foundation-awards-cip-researchers-200000-covid-19-rapid-grant/), under Emma Spiro and Kate Starbird.
+* Qualitative research, analysis, and findings for the Center for an Informed Public [NSF COVID-19 Rapid Response Research (RAPID) program](https://www.cip.uw.edu/2020/06/01/national-science-foundation-awards-cip-researchers-200000-covid-19-rapid-grant/).
+Supervised by Emma Spiro and Kate Starbird.

 ### Research Scientist for NYU Libraries in NYC
 April 2019—Present
 * Researcher for the Sloan grant-funded project: [Investigating & Archiving the Scholarly Git Experience](https://investigating-archiving-git.gitlab.io/)
-* Write and conduct quantiative and qualitative research methods to gather data and understand scholars and researchers' processes and behaviorial trends with Git and Git hosting platforms.
+* Write and conduct quantitative and qualitative research methods to gather data and understand scholars and researchers' processes and behavioral trends with Git and Git hosting platforms.

 ---